mckellwoodland/gan_anom_detect/README.md

 Permutation tests can be performed with `permutation_test.sh` by providing paths to the CSV files with bootstrapped AUROCs to be compared, `--csv1` and `--csv2`.
 This is a one-sided permutation test that evaluates whether the mean of the first population is larger than the mean of the second.
-The simulated power of each calculation will be printed, along with the p-value of the executed test.
+The simulated power of each calculation will be printed, along with the *p*-value of the executed test.
 By default, 100,000 permutations will be performed for each test.
 For the simulated power, the default significance level is $$\alpha=.05$$ and the default number of simulations and permutations is 1,000.